yli131/brainGRL/README.md

 ### REFERENCE

-Please cite our papers if you use this code in your own work
+Please cite our papers if you use this code in your own work.